-The most comprehensive guide to hiking Dhaulagiri as a day trek from Larjung.
-The climax of this Annapurna region trek is a viewpoint of Dhaulagiri Icefall.
+This is the most comprehensive guide to a Dhaulagiri trek from Larjung.
+The climax of this Annapurna region side hike is a viewpoint of Dhaulagiri Icefall.

-Dhaulagiri peak is the seventh highest mountain in the world.
-At 8167m it is the highest mountain in the world that stands entirely in one country, that country being Nepal.
+Dhaulagiri mountain is the seventh highest mountain in the world.
+At 8167m it is the highest peak in the world that stands entirely in one country, that country being Nepal.
 The name is derived from Sanskrit and means white beautiful mountain.
-I have to admit it is a damn good looking mountain!
+I have to admit it is a fine looking mountain!

 Pouring down from the east side of the mountain is the incredible Dhaulagiri Icefall.
-In this post I describe our Dhaulagiri trek as a side trip from the Annapurna Circuit trail.
+In this post I describe our Dhaulagiri trek as a day trip from the Annapurna Circuit trail.

 In November 2019 we embarked on the biggest hike of our lives.
 We set out to hike the Annapurna circuit.
 The climax of the hike is seen by many as the crossing of Thorong La Pass.
 At 5416m in altitude it is no easy feat.
 At this height oxygen levels are half what they are at sea level and altitude sickness becomes a real problem.